Position Title: President & Chief Executive Officer

 The United Way of Weld County board of directors has identified five initiative areas—Reading Great by 8 (early childhood development), Thrive by 25 (youth success), Weld’s Way Home (ending and preventing homelessness), Aging Well (older adults and healthy aging), and Connecting Weld (access to services).
 Combined, these five initiatives can solve Weld County’s long-term challenges.

 OVERVIEW OF RESPONSIBILITIES

-The President/CEO is the leader of the organization, establishing a vision for Community Impact that is achieved through the efforts of a diverse team of high-performing leaders, staff and volunteers.
+The President/CEO is the leader of the organization, establishing a vision for Community Impact that is achieved through the efforts of a diverse team of high-performing leaders, staff and volunteers alike.
 The President/CEO is the Chief Mobilizer; s/he leverages the power of relationships and networks, and works across private, public and corporate sectors to improve conditions in the community.
 The President/CEO possesses a high level of broad business and management skills and is effective at generating resources and financial support for the organization.
 The President/CEO is dedicated to shared and measurable goals for the common good – creating, resourcing, scaling and leveraging strategies for broad investment and impact.
-The President/CEO is the steward of brand and understands his/her role in growing and protecting the reputation of United Way.
+The President/CEO is the steward of the brand and understands his/her role in growing and protecting the reputation of United Way.
 S/he is responsible for building trust in United Way and its relevance in the community.
 S/he values network and strives to leverage United Way’s breadth of community presence, relationships, and strategy.